chef/chef-server/docs-chef-io/content/server/v13_2/reusable_text/server_tuning_nginx.md

 `nginx['ssl_protocols']`

-:   The SSL protocol versions that are enabled.
-SSL 3.0 is supported by
+:   The SSL protocol versions that are enabled for the Chef Infra Server API.
-    the Chef Infra Server; however, SSL 3.0 is an obsolete and insecure protocol.
-Transport Layer Security (TLS)---TLS 1.0, TLS 1.1, and TLS 1.2---has effectively replaced SSL 3.0, which provides for authenticated version negotiation between Chef Infra Client and Chef Infra Server, which ensures the latest version of the TLS protocol is used.
-For the highest possible security, it is recommended to disable SSL 3.0 and allow all versions of the TLS protocol.
-For
-    example:
+    For enhanced security set this value to `'TLSv1.2'`.
+TLS 1.2 is supported on Chef Infra Client releases 10.16.4 and later on Linux/Unix/macOS and 12.8 or later on Windows.
+If it is necessary to support these older end-of-life Chef Infra Client releases this value can be set to `'TLSv1.1 TLSv1.2'`.

     ```ruby
-    nginx['ssl_protocols'] = 'TLSv1 TLSv1.1 TLSv1.2'
+    nginx['ssl_protocols'] = 'TLSv1.2'
     ```

 <div class="admonition-note">